dragitz/FTKRandomzer/README.md

 # Mod
 * Randomize initial character stats
-* Randomize shop items + their prices
+* Randomize shop items
+* Randomize shop item cost every round (not turn)
-* Randomize item skills
+* Randomize item skill type
+* Randomize weapon roll amount
 * * **Note**: due to an imbalance created by the randomizer, a slight damage buff has been applied to weapons having either one of those:
   * awareness
   * toughness
-  * luck
+  * luck (+extra damage on this one)
   * vitality
   * quickness
-* Randomize extra loot gained from fighting enemies (currently slightly bugged, but usable)
+* Randomize extra loot gained from fighting enemies